jackdegen/nba-props/README.md

     - Doing so will trigger a `KeyboardInterrupt` error, that is not an actual error it is a result of shutting down the loop.
     - All data will have been saved and updated behind the scenes, will not be any output since it runs quietly in background.
 - A new file will have been created in `data/` containing the info for the NBA slate that day for whichever site you specified.
-- You can also view the data within the JupyterNotebook as a pandas DataFrame by going to the bottom, and in a new cell just type `df` and either hit Shift + Enter or the Play button near the top to execute the cell.
+- You can read this in with `pd.read_csv()` or simply access it using `handler` to get the data and assign it to a new variable if you would like to further interact with the dataset in a notebook.
+- The `PropHandler` class already has some built in functionality for basic data analysis, so feel free to consult the source code in `src/prophandler/properhandler.py`.

 </br>